CoveMB/pipeFlow/README.md

 console.log(result) // { status: "ok" }
 ```

-- **addToStateOn**: will add the return value on the given key of a given function to the state property
+- **addToStateOn**: will add the return value of a given function to the specified key to the state property of the context
 ```js
 const handler = pipeFlow(
   addToStateOn("object", () => { status: "ok" }),